rebelcl0ud/blog/_posts/2019-03-30-[65]-post-java-code-test.markdown

 categories: [java, junit]
 ---

-These random notes deserve their own post taken *post* previous... post? *Annnnnnd how many times can I use 'post' in this sentence?* Sections below were moved from [here](https://rebelcl0ud.github.io/blog/java/junit/2019/02/14/62-code-test-in-java.html).
+These random notes deserve their own post taken *post* previous... post? *Annnnnnd how many times can I use 'post' in this sentence?* Sections below were moved from [Code Test In...
+Java?](https://rebelcl0ud.github.io/blog/java/junit/2019/02/14/62-code-test-in-java.html).

 - - -